PDrifting/CBookDraft/book.markdown

 As mentioned previously, Pointer Types are a troubling subject for C programmers no matter their experience.
 We'll cover some scenarios with code and hopefully demystify some of the confusion surrounding them.

-Example 1: Introduction to Pointers and Addressing
+Example 1: Introduction to Pointers and Addressing Basic program with output.

-This is a basic program with an output showing how to declare variables, structures, unions, an introduction to pointers, locating the address of things, and declaring function main.
+1. declaration of a struct and union to explore memory addressing
+2. introduction to pointers to things
+3. establishing a basic function pointer definition
+4. using %p formatting to display the address of things
+5. display the address of each member for the struct and union
+6. setup of function main.

 ```
 #include <stdio.h>